RTEMS/rtems-docs/c-user/rate_monotonic_manager.rst

-If, for any reason, the task misses any deadline, the ``rtems_rate_monotonic_period`` directive will return the ``RTEMS_TIMEOUT`` directive status.
+If, for any reason, the task misses any deadline, the ``rtems_rate_monotonic_period`` directive will return the ``RTEMS_TIMEOUT`` directive status and the postponed job will be released.
 If the above task misses its deadline, it will delete the rate monotonic periods and itself.

 Directives
 ==========